OMHBench: Benchmarking Balanced and Grounded Omni-Modal Multi-Hop Reasoning: Details of Construction

+\paragraph{Text Modality} We define a total of 24 representative text scenarios across four domains.
+For the finance domain, the scenarios include Analyst Report, News Article, Blog Post, Email Newsletter, Executive Summary, and Meeting Minutes.
+For the economics domain, the scenarios include Analyst Report, News Article, Blog Post, Email Newsletter, Executive Summary, and Meeting Minutes.
+For the climate domain, the scenarios include Research Report, Business Report, City Marketing, News Article, Blog Post, and Magazine.
+For the nutrition domain, the scenarios include Research Report, Quality Assurance Log, Dietary Guidelines, Ingredient Encyclopedia, Blog Post, and Magazine.

+For each scenario, we design a tailored situational prompt and use large language models to convert structured tabular data into natural language text.
+Figure \ref{fig:appendix_text_modality_prompt_finance} illustrates an example of the prompt used for text scenario generation.

-\paragraph{Speech Modality} Following prior work~\cite{cao2025finaudio}, we define four representative speech scenarios in the financial domain: earning conference call, podcast, news broadcast, and seminar.
-Each scenario is further divided into solo and conversational formats, resulting in a total of eight distinct speech types.
-Similar to the text modality, we first use a large language model to convert structured table information into textual scripts tailored to each scenario.
-These scripts are then transformed into speech using the Kokoro-82M TTS model~\cite{hexgrad_2025}.
-To enhance acoustic diversity, we utilize 17 distinct voices—9 female and 8 male—provided by the KoKoro-82M model.\footnote{Full voice list available at \url{https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md}} For conversational samples, two different voices are assigned to simulate multi-speaker interactions.
-The female voices include: af\_heart, af\_alloy, af\_aoede, af\_bella, af\_jessica, af\_kore, af\_nova, af\_river, and af\_sarah.
-The male voices include: am\_adam, am\_echo, am\_eric, am\_fenrir, am\_liam, am\_michael, am\_onyx, and am\_puck.
-This voice configuration ensures a high degree of variation in speech data.
-Figure~\ref{fig:speech_sc_solo} and Figure~\ref{fig:speech_sc_conv} present the prompts used for each speech scenario.
+\paragraph{Speech Modality} We define 22 representative speech scenarios across four domains.
+For the finance domain, the scenarios include Meeting, Podcast, Seminar, Audit, and News Debate.
+For the economics domain, the scenarios include Meeting, Podcast, Seminar, News Debate, and Global Summit.
+For the climate domain, the scenarios include Weather Forecast, Meeting, Airport Control Tower, Sports Event Briefing, Business Risk Briefing, and Green Energy Assessment.
+For the nutrition domain, the scenarios include Meeting, Lab Briefing, Documentary, Ingredient Safety Audit, Conference, and Podcast.
+Each scenario consists of a four-speaker dialogue.
+One speaker serves as the moderator, while the remaining three speakers are each responsible for different attributes.
+Similar to the text modality, we first use Large Language Models to convert structured tabular data into textual scripts tailored to each scenario.
+These scripts are then converted into speech using the Kokoro-82M TTS model \cite{hexgrad_2025}.
+To enhance acoustic diversity, we utilize 27 distinct voices provided by the Kokoro-82M model, including 14 female and 13 male voices.\footnote{The full list of available voices is provided at \url{https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md}} The female voices include: af\_heart, af\_alloy, af\_aoede, af\_bella, af\_jessica, af\_kore, af\_nova, af\_river, af\_sarah, af\_sky, bf\_alice, bf\_emma, bf\_isabella, bf\_lily.
+The male voices include: am\_adam, am\_echo, am\_eric, am\_fenrir, am\_liam, am\_michael, am\_onyx, am\_puck, am\_santa, bm\_daniel, bm\_fable, bm\_george, bm\_lewis.
+This voice configuration ensures a high degree of variation in the generated speech data.
+Figure \ref{fig:appendix_speech_modality_prompt_finance} illustrates an example of the prompt used for speech scenario generation.